GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare.md

 # Prepare

-preparing your data for analysis means

-is the data computataionally readable? is the data clean?
+Preparing or cleaning your data for analysis means that the data is consistent and machine readable.
+This process differs depending on what types of data you are analyising.

-tools for data cleaning
+## Tools for data cleaning
-- for structured data sets we suggest <a href = 'https://openrefine.org/' target="_blank"> Open Refine </a> a free open source tool to clean and organise tabular datasets. training for open refine is availble <a href ='https://griffithunilibrary.github.io/intro-data-wrangle/' target="_blank">here. </a>
+- For structured data sets we suggest <a href = 'https://openrefine.org/' target="_blank"> Open Refine </a> a free open source tool to clean and organise tabular datasets. training for open refine is availble <a href ='https://griffithunilibrary.github.io/intro-data-wrangle/' target="_blank">here. </a>
-- for unstructured data - we suggest the <a href ='https://intranet.secure.griffith.edu.au/computing/software?_gl=1*16nj6v1*_ga*MjA2NDEzMDYwLjE2MTUxNTU0NjY.*_ga_5GKYJEBSN9*MTYzODQwODcxMy44NS4wLjE2Mzg0MDg3MTMuMA..#access' target="_blank">Adobe creative cloud </a> which is freely available to Griffith staff and students.
+- For unstructured data - we suggest the <a href ='https://intranet.secure.griffith.edu.au/computing/software?_gl=1*16nj6v1*_ga*MjA2NDEzMDYwLjE2MTUxNTU0NjY.*_ga_5GKYJEBSN9*MTYzODQwODcxMy44NS4wLjE2Mzg0MDg3MTMuMA..#access' target="_blank">Adobe creative cloud </a> which is freely available to Griffith staff and students.

 ### text data